ItotiaHarrison/Bot-Battlr/README.md

 ## Criteria
 1. Props and state - Is state maintained in the right components?
 Are the functions to change state defined and executed in the appropriate places?
 Are the appropriate props passed from component to component?

 2. Code structure and efficiency - Is the code clean and easy to read?
 Are large chunks of code separated into reusable functions?
-Is functionality appropriately delegated between smart and presentational components?
+Is functionality appropriately delegated between class and functional components?

 3. Component lifecycle - Are the right component lifecycle methods used?
 Are they used for the correct purposes?